 Loans collateralised by immovable property as defined in paragraphs 86(a) and 87of this Part;

 Credit for consumption as defined in paragraph 88(a) of this Part.

+(c|) Loans subject to public guarantee schemes, defined as loans covered by Public Guarantee Schemes (PGS) which transfer the full or partial risk of a loan to an entity referred to in CRR article 214 (2).

 Past due exposures shall be reported separately within the performing and non-performing categories for their entire amount as defined in paragraph 96 of this Part.
-Exposures past due by more than 90 days but that are not material in accordance with Article 178 CRR shall be reported within performing exposures in ‘Past due > 30 days <= 90 days’.
+Exposures past due by more than 90 days but that are not material in accordance with Article 178 CRR shall be reported within performing exposures in ‘Past due > 30 days <= 90 days (including not material past due >= 90 days)’.

-Non-performing exposures shall be reported broken down by due time bands ..
-In case of application of the debtor approach for the classification of exposures as non-performing referred to in paragraph 226 of this Part of this Annex, the exposures of the debtor shall be reported in the past-due time bands of non-performing in accordance with their individual past-due status.
+Non-performing exposures shall be reported broken down by material past due time bands . where the materiality is assessed in accordance with paragraph 216 of this Part.
+In case of application of the debtor approach for the classification of exposures as non-performing referred to in paragraph 226 of this Part of this Annex, the exposures of the debtor shall be reported in the material past-due time bands of non-performing in accordance with the debtor past due status.
 Exposures that are not past due or are past due by 90 days or less, but are nevertheless identified as non-performing due to the likelihood of non-full repayment, shall be reported in a dedicated column.
-Exposures that present both past due amounts and a likelihood of non-full repayment shall be allocated by past-due time bands consistent with the number of days that they are past due.
+Exposures that present both past due amounts and a likelihood of non-full repayment shall be allocated by material past-due time bands consistent with the number of days that they are past due.

 The following exposures shall be identified in separate columns: